 What do I do if I'm having trouble registering?

-If you are unable to register for a particular course offered by ECP (courses beginning with the Course Numbers EDPC, EDPE, EDPI, EDPH, or EDPT), regardless of what program you are enrolled in, please send an email to ecpinfo [dot] education [at] mcgill [dot] ca with the below information to resolve the issue.
+If you are unable to register for a particular course offered by ECP (courses beginning with the Course Numbers EDPC, EDPE, EDPI, EDPH, EDPT or EDSP), regardless of what program you are enrolled in, please send an email to ecpinfo [dot] education [at] mcgill [dot] ca with the below information to resolve the issue.

 It is important to send us all of the information outlined below to have your request processed in a timely fashion.